denten-books/plain-text/main.md

 vector.
 The problem of annotation.
 What are we annotating?
 Annotation solutions force a platform.
 Is Hamlet a platonic object?
 A family of related objects?
 Standard English editions in Europe.

+Goodman's "Art and Authenticity."
+Benjamin.
+Immanence and transcendence.
+Goodman: thinking about the perfect copy.
+But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
+Autographic vs. allographic art.
+Whether forgery is possible.
+Digital vs. analog art.
+Analog art is medium bound.
+Digital abstracts from the material.

+Duplicates in Computer Science.
+Almost 30% of webpages are "very similar to other pages [@fetterly2003]."

 ### 1.3.1 Human Revealment (Heidegger)